Ciscoo45/chauffage-home-assistant/README.md

 Forks here:

 .
-Presence-Absence (default, this one): with different mode names, and single Absence mode [ProdOk]
+Presence-Absence (default, this one): with different mode names, and single Absence mode, and radiateur entities instead of chauffage [ProdOk]

 .
 Week-Vs-WE (branch): support for multiple schedules for the Presence mode (ex Weekdays & Weekend) [WorkInProgress]